stanford-oval/pyGenieScript/README.md

 The goals of this package include:

 - An easy installation, directly from `pip`
-- Exposes the GenieScript engine as a set of easy-to-use APIs, enabling it to be used in larger Python projects
+- Expose the GenieScript engine as a set of easy-to-use APIs, enabling it to be used in larger Python projects